LTUC/amman-dotnet-401d2/curriculum/class-26/facilitator/README.md

 # Facilitators Guide: Intro to MVC

 ## Overview

-This is the kickoff to the ECommerce Project.
+This is the kickoff to the E-Commerce Project.
 There is quite a bit of setup that is required for this second half.
 Review the prep section below to confirm you are ready.

 1. Be sure that you are comfortable with Azure Dev Ops (ADO)
 1. Divide the class into teams/pairs of 2